prasadtad/dockersample/README.md

 ## To run the containers

 ### To build:
-dotnet publish WebApi -c Release -o WebApi/app sudo docker-compose build
+dotnet publish WebApi -c Release -o app sudo docker-compose build

 ### To run: